maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 altogether which is slow even if your program is not using much memory (like the zygote is.)

 ## `vfork` to the Rescue
-The `vfork` syscall is like fork except it doesn't copy the parent's virtual memory mappings and instead shares the same memory space.
-The call is very similar to `fork` and seems like it could be a drop-in replacement, but its own `man` page cautions against this saying its undefined behavior to do anything other than a very restricted housekeeping.
+The `vfork` syscall is like `fork` except it doesn't copy the parent's virtual memory mappings and instead shares the same memory space.
+The call is very similar to `fork` and seems like it could be a drop-in replacement, but its own `man` page cautions against this (see below.)

-The child process thread is sharing the exact same stack memory as the parent calling thread (writes in the child appear in the parent).
-Having two different threads (or in this case processes) use the same stack at the same time simultaneously, doesn't work.
+The child process thread shares the exact same memory as the parent calling thread (writes in the child appear in the parent) including the stack.
+Having two different threads (or in this case processes) use the same stack at the same time simultaneously like this, doesn't work.
 So the calling thread in the parent process is suspended until the child calls `exec` or `_exit`.

 ```ascii-art
 +---------+               +---------+         +-------+